paurkedal/ocaml-caqti/README.md

 The best place to start may be with a [documented example][bikereg].
 The main documentation is the [API Reference][apiref].
-Apart from the above connectors, the most important module to know are:
+Apart from the above connectors, the most important modules to know are:

   - `Caqti_query` is used for constructing query strings.
   - `Caqti_sigs.CONNECTION` is the interface to a connected database.